sayabasu/Soulstone/business-requirements.md

 - Onboarding docs and Makefile/Taskfile allow new devs to bootstrap in < 15 minutes.

 ### 1.1. [ User Story ] - Monorepo and Tooling Setup
+As a developer, I want a well-structured monorepo with shared tooling so that I can build, test, and collaborate consistently across apps and packages.

+Acceptance Criteria:
+- Workspace scripts run lint, type-check, test, and build across all packages from the root.
+- Shared TypeScript, ESLint, and Prettier configs are enforced via pre-commit hooks.
+- New developers can bootstrap the environment in under 15 minutes using documented scripts.
 #### 1.1.1. [ Task ] - Initialize monorepo (pnpm or yarn workspaces)
 **1.1.1.1. [ Subtask ] - Create structure: apps/api, apps/web, packages/ui, packages/config, packages/tsconfig, packages/eslint-config, infra/terraform, ops**